nestybox/sysbox-ee/docs/distro-compat.md

 -   "K8s-install" means you can deploy Sysbox-EE on a Kubernetes worker node based on that distro.
 See [here](../README.md#installation) for more.

--   "Kernel upgrade" means a kernel upgrade may be required (Sysbox-EE requires a fairly new kernel).
+-   "Kernel upgrade" means a kernel upgrade may be required (Sysbox-EE requires a fairly recent kernel).
 See [below](#kernel-upgrade-procedures) for more.

 ## Kernel Upgrade Procedures